HoldCover App

 Goals

-The design’s goal was to provide a straightforward and quick purchasing experience.
+The design’s goal of the app was to provide a straightforward and quick purchasing experience.

 Three phones showing the app's quoting form, quote result and detailed quote comparison screens.